vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 ### Create the list class

 Now, we create the class for `CatCustomList`.
-This class represents the static list of cats that our extension returns.
-It extends `CustomListBase`, the base class for all custom lists.
+This class represents the cats list data source that our extension provides. `CatCustomList` extends `CustomListBase`, the base class for all custom lists.

 First, We override the `GetDefinitionOverride` method.
 This method provides metadata about the list.
 That way the list is handled correctly by the host system and has a good UI---even when the extension grows more complex, later on.